Tyler-Brenneman/pve-monitoring/README.md

 ## pve_temp_stats_to_influxdb2.py

 This script uses the lm_sensors command to retrieve temperature info from the device.
-It has ben tailored for the output of the command executed on an Intel NUC i7 10th Gen device, so it may not work for your device without proper changes to the code
+It has ben tailored for the output of the command executed on an Intel(R) Xeon(R) E-2174G CPU, so it may not work for your device without proper changes to the code

 ## Usage
 ### Run location